 - (a) Situations where the member reasonably anticipates an armed encounter. - (b) When a member is faced with a situation that may require accurate and effective fire at long range. - (c) Situations where a member reasonably expects the need to meet or exceed a suspect's firepower. - (d) When a member reasonably believes that there may be a need to fire on a barricaded person or a person with a hostage. - (e) When a member reasonably believes that a suspect may be wearing body armor. - (f) When authorized or requested by a supervisor. - (g) When needed to euthanize an animal.

-When not deployed, the patrol rifle shall be properly secured consistent with department training in a locking weapons rack in the patrol vehicle, truck vaults, locking gun safe, or department armory.
+When not deployed, the patrol rifle shall be properly secured consistent with department training in a locking weapons rack in the patrol vehicle or storage locker.